calmm-js/partial.lenses/README.md

 ##### <a id="L-findHint"></a> [≡](#contents) [▶](https://calmm-js.github.io/partial.lenses/#L-findHint) [`L.findHint((maybeValue, {hint: index}) => testable, {hint: index}) ~> lens`](#L-findHint "L.findHint: ((Maybe a, {hint: Index}) -> Boolean, {hint: Index}) -> PLens [a] a")

-**WARNING: `L.findHint` is experimental and might be removed or changed before next major release.**

 `L.findHint` is much like [`L.find`](#L-find) and determines the index of an [array-like](#array-like) object to operate on by searching with the given predicate.
 Unlike [`L.find`](#L-find), `L.findHint` is designed to operate